 Such information may straightforwardly or by implication unveil data on the individual’s very own life, lawful issues and monetary status, and so forth.

-With all that, it ought to be borne as a top priority that assuming that there is a risk to the rights or freedoms of the person affected by the personal data breach, the regulator ought to tell the break to the DPA.
+Consequently, it ought to be borne as a top priority that assuming that there is a risk to the rights or freedoms of the person affected by the personal data breach, the regulator ought to tell the break to the DPA.

 But according to the Polish authorities, the organization settled on a choice not to tell the breach to the administrative power.
 This implies that the organization didn’t satisfy its commitment to advise the breach to the DPA leading to an administrative fine of almost PLN 16 000.